realkibou/Terra-One-Stop-Bot/readme.md

 ## Gmail Notification Setup
 To send emails from your Google account you need to get a `GMAIL_APP_PASSWORD`.
-1. Go to manage my Google account (https://myaccount.google.com/security)
+1. Go to manage my Google account (https://myaccount.google.com/security).
 2. Under "Signing in to Google" confirm that "2-Step Verification" is "On" for the account.
 3. Under "Signing in to Google" select "App passwords".
 4. Select the app as "Mail" and the device as "Other (Custom name)" and name it (for example: One-Stop-Bot-Terra).
-5. Copy the app password, it will be in a yellow box and looks like: "cjut fanq prdo diby"
+5. Copy the app password, it will be in a yellow box and looks like: "cjut fanq prdo diby".

 ## Under development (in desc priority)
-- Deposit in SPEC-UST and MIR-UST Pool instead of selling until min price of SPEC, MIR, ANC is reached and then sell it (I think it gets to complicated...)
+- Deposit in SPEC-UST and MIR-UST Pool instead of selling until min price of SPEC, MIR, ANC is reached and then sell it (I think it gets to complicated...).
-- HTML Status Report (function is there, just not formatted properly)
+- HTML Status Report (function is there, just not formatted properly).
 - Run Mirror withdrawals before repay of Anchor Borrow to make use of that available aUST
-- Build a front end
+- Build a front end.

 ## Similar projects
 - https://github.com/unl1k3ly/AnchorHODL